 All students must complete the Confidential Student Health Form, including immunization information as required.

+Immunization information is due at time of registration.
 Students will not be able to register for classes until this is submitted directly to their campus health office.

 Those students who submit a partial record of immunization before registration, who have a confirmed appointment within one month to complete the New York State Public Health Law requirements, shall be granted a 30-day grace period in order to comply.